xavier2910/ksp-MusicSwitcher/STRUCTURE.md

 ## Overview

-There are three broad chunks of this program: the `MusicSwitcher`, its music `IController`s, and the "Behaviors" that create the latter at runtime.
+There are three broad chunks of this program: the `MusicSwitcher`, its music `IController`s, and the `ControllerLoader` that creates the latter at runtime.
 The `MusicSwitcher` takes care of the relevant `AudioSource`s and the dis-/enabling of the stock music.
 `IController` is an interface; they control the actual playing (or not) of `AudioClip`s.
-The job of a "Behavior" (it's a bad name; I really need a better term for this.
-"Configurators"?) is to create and configure the various `IController`s and give them to the `MusicSwitcher`.

 ## The `MusicSwitcher`

 This is kind of the orchestrator of the whole thing, alongside its lackeys, `Patcher`, `SettingsLoader`, `StockMusicExtractor`, and